-An aviation Safety Policy is a document in safety management systems that outlines:
+An aviation Safety Policy is a document in aviation safety management systems (SMS) that outlines:

 - What your organization’s safety value are;

-- What safety commitments your organization is willing to make; and
+- What safety commitments your organization is willing to make, as directed by the accountable executive; and

 ICAO's Doc 9859.3 writes that your Safety Policy is used to, “Describe the organization’s intentions, management principles and commitment to improving aviation safety in terms of the…service provider.”